 Winter skin care for your scalp

-“You may be the last to notice this one, but come winter, our office get tons of patients saying ‘my wife/partner/hairdresser says I’m shedding skin,'" Buka said.
+“You may be the last to notice this one, but come winter, our office [gets] tons of patients saying, ‘my wife/partner/hairdresser says I’m shedding skin,'" Buka said.
 "Mild itching and flakes usually result from the sudden dehydration that accompanies rapid temperature drops.”

-The derm recommends using this hydrating, calming skin and scalp oil that's blended with 100mg CBD oil and soothing arnica flower and hemp.
+Buka recommends using this hydrating and calming skin and scalp oil that's blended with 100mg CBD oil, soothing arnica flower extra and hemp.

 "It's packed with salicylic acid and assists in the breakdown of dry scales on the scalp," Anolik said.
-Other star ingredients include exfoliating Ecuadorian Ivory Palm Seed Powder and softening argan oil.
+Other star ingredients include exfoliating Ecuadorian Ivory Palm Seed Powder and mineral-rich kaolin clay.

 For more stories like this, check out:

 - This underrated ingredient is key for glowy and supple skin, according to dermatologists

 - 6 ways to solve chapped lips, cracked feet and other common fall beauty issues

 - What are ceramides?
 Skin care experts explain why you probably need them

 This article was originally published on Feb.
 12, 2021.